-Types of awards.
-The Amended and Restated 2016 Plan permits the awards of options, restricted shares and restricted share units.
+Types of Awards.
+The Amended and Restated 2016 Plan permits the awards of options, restricted shares, restricted share units and share appreciation rights.
 The following briefly describe the principal features of the various awards that may be granted under the Amended and Restated 2016 Plan.